 This is a list of the best books to read for ecommerce entrepreneurs, founders, and CEO’s.
 I devour books to help me become a better entrepreneur and business owner.
 I am constantly wanting to improve my business through reading so the list is long and always growing.
-In January of 2018, one of my closest friends challenged me to read at least one book a week for the entire year.
-This complete list of the best books for entrepreneurs (although started well before 2018) will continue to grow at least one book per week for the entire year so be sure to check back.
+This is a complete and expanding list of the best books for entrepreneurs.

 The list is in no particular order.
 It is not the “best ranked books for entrepreneurs” or even the “top non-fiction books for entrepreneurs” but instead it is simply a list of books that I have some how stumbled upon through my educational business journey.